 The McCully Lab studies the damage caused by ischemia/reperfusion injury in people of all ages including neonatally, with particular emphasis on the development of novel and specific cardioprotective protocols.

-Recently, Dr McCully developed a new technique using a patient’s own mitochondria, the powerhouse of the cell, to protect the heart.
-This research has shown that transplanting healthy mitochondria into the damaged area of the heart shortly after blood flow is restored significantly improves the patient’s recovery.
+Recently, Dr McCully developed a breakthrough technique using the patient’s own mitochondria, the powerhouse of the cell, to protect the heart.
+This research has shown that transplanting healthy mitochondria into the damaged area of the heart shortly after blood flow is restored significantly improves the heart and the patient’s recovery.

-Dr Jim McCully is attending CCRG to lend his expertise and guidance to their own going cardiothoracic transplantation research program.
+Dr Jim McCully is attending CCRG to lend his expertise and guidance to their ongoing cardiothoracic transplantation research program.